nevali/Stardust/README.md

 space; future verions may vary the space used for the different variations to better approximate display reproduction and human perception.
 D65 is used as the reference white point where relevant.
 RGB values are sRGB.

+The following table is also available in [tab-delimited text format](Values/Stardust.txt?raw=true).

 |        Name        |    Hex    |  R   |  G   |  B   |  L*  |  a*  |  b*  |  J'  |  a'  |  b'  |
 | ------------------ | --------- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |